novaenext/ipipeline/README.md

 The example code provided would fit into this structure as follows:

-- The log configuration is moved to the config package.
+- The configurations is moved to the config package.

 - The functions are moved to the task package.